COSC3020/tail-recursion-rmille70/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The tail-recursive worst case complexity and the non-tail-recursive worst case complexity are the same: $\Theta(n)$ where n is the input number.
+This is because tail-recursion just optimizes the call stack, it doesn't however change the number of operations.